Skip to main content

 For example, a debt to equity ratio of 1.5 means a company uses $1.50 in debt for every $1 of equity i.e. debt level is 150% of equity.
 A ratio of 1 means that investors and creditors equally contribute to the assets of the business.

 When using the ratio it is very important to consider the industry within which the company exists.
-Because different industries have different debt to equity ratio benchmarks; some industries tend to use more debt financing than others.
+Because different industries have different risk ratio benchmarks; some industries tend to use more debt financing than others.
 As a rule of thumb, a ratio that is greater than the industry average is considered high and risky.

 A higher ratio indicates that there is more usage of creditor financing i.e. bank loans than shareholders’ financing.
 Lack of performance could be one reason why a company is seeking out aggressive debt financing, to obtain enough cash to fulfil its debt obligations.
 Therefore, companies with high debt-to-equity ratio risk faces reduced ownership value, increased default risk, trouble obtaining additional financing and violating debt covenants.

-A more financially stable company usually has lower debt to equity ratio.
+A more financially stable company usually has lower risk ratio.
 However, low ratio may not always be a good thing.
 It could also indicate that the company is not taking advantage of the increased profits that financial leverage may bring.

 Limitations of Debt to Equity Ratio